-Counselling Support Sessions are confidential between the Head of School, School Principal, Counsellor and student.
-The only exception to this is where it is felt to be a serious threat of danger to the student or others.
-This policy is in keeping with general counselling good practice.
+The Lanna School Counselling Service follows the ethical framework set out by the British Association of Counsellors and Psychotherapists (BACP).
+Counselling Support Sessions are confidential between the counsellor and student and Head of School/ School Director/ Sections Head/ Principals.
+The only exception to this, as laid out by the BACP, is where there is a serious threat of danger to the student or others.
+This policy is in keeping with counselling good practice.
+A copy of the ethical framework can be found on the BACP website or from the school counsellor.